Kitware/CMake/Help/command/message.rst

 :manual:`CMake GUI <cmake-gui(1)>` displays all messages in its log area.
 The :manual:`curses interface <ccmake(1)>` shows ``STATUS`` to ``TRACE`` messages one at a time on a status line and other messages in an interactive pop-up box.
-The ``--log-level`` command-line option to each of these tools can be used to control which messages will be shown.
+The :option:`--log-level <cmake --log-level>` command-line option to each of these tools can be used to control which messages will be shown.

 .. versionadded:: 3.17
   To make a log level persist between CMake runs, the